 - Internal layers are insulated by the PCB, and therefore will not cool down as effectively as external layers.

 I want to simulate this board in PDN Analyzer, but to use the current checks offered by the software, I need to first know the current density.
 I expect my board to be used at a maximum service temperature of 45°C. You should consider how hot the inside of your enclosure will be if you are using one, and you should also take into account the climate of the various countries in which your board might be used.
 I want my maximum temperature to stay below 130°C, which is the glass transition temperature (Tg) of my board.
 The glass transition temperature is the point above which your board starts to get soft and will be far more likely to delaminate or fail.
-I’m also going to use standard 35μm thick copper, but if your board calls for it, you can get both heavier/thicker copper and higher Tg boards from most vendors as standard options.
+I’m also going to use a standard 35μm thick copper current density, but if your board calls for it, you can get both heavier/thicker copper current density and higher Tg boards from most vendors as standard options.

 With this set of inputs, I’m going to calculate the absolute minimum trace width I could possibly use.
 Using this trace width will likely result in a short service life for the PCB, and will cause your product to fail in interesting and creative ways in service.

 We can then use this minimum trace width to calculate the absolute upper limit of the current density we want on the board.
 Simply multiply the trace width by the board thickness.
 Since this article is about quick and dirty PCB design rules, we’ll just use Google Calculator to do the calculation so we don’t have to bother with unit conversions.